jacobrs/comp472-ai/README.md

-searchType = "dfs" or "bfs" or "astar", for any other string it runs the full assignment flow boardInput = "[space separated numbers representing the board's initial state]" numRuns = number of runs you want to run in experiment mode numRows and numCols = need to be specified in experiment mode if you switch the board size
+searchType = "dfs" or "bfs" or "astar", for any other string it runs the full assignment flow boardInput = "[space separated numbers representing the board's initial state]" numRuns = number of runs you want to run in experiment mode numRows and numCols = need to be specified if you switch the board size
 ```

 ### Using assignment mode